neurodevs/node-test-counter/README.md

 ## Installation

+### Package Installation

-Install the package with your preferred package manager (make sure to be in the right directory for your Node project):
+For basic usage within a pacakge, install node-test-counter with your preferred package manager (run inside your Node project):

 `npm install @neurodevs/node-test-counter`